odyssey-geospatial/verge/02-mgm/00-README.md

 These sections are clearly marked towards the top of each notebook.
 To run locally, such sections can be commented out.

+### Contribution Policy

+This repository is provided as-is for educational or private use.
+No pull requests or other contributions will be reviewed or merged.